diogoaltoe/openai-python/README.md

 - Select `Assistants` option;
 - In `TOOLS` option:
   - In `Functions`, click in `+Function` button;
-  - Open the `calculateShipping.json` file inside `chatbot/data`, copy the content and paste it in the function field;
+  - Open the `validate_promotional_code.json` file inside `chatbot/data`, copy the content and paste it in the function field;
   - Then, click on `Save` button;
-  - It should save the new function and show below `Functions` the `calculateShipping` function name.
+  - It should save the new function and show below `Functions` the `validate_promotional_code` function name.

 ### Run Project